Dylan Duventru

-Dylan Ludovic Duventru-Huret (born 3 January 1989), commonly known as Dylan in Portugal, is a French professional footballer who plays for Nea Salamina.
+Dylan Ludovic Duventru-Huret (born 3 January 1989), commonly known simply as Dylan in Portugal, is a French professional footballer who plays for Nea Salamina.
 He primarily plays as an attacking midfielder and a winger.

 He is a former French youth international, having represented his country at under-18 and under-19 level.
 He joined Marítimo ahead of the 2009–10 season, after spending eight years at his former club Sochaux in France.

 Career

 Duventru began his football career playing for the Centre de Formation de Paris, a local Parisian youth sporting club designed to cater only to footballers under the age of 19.
 While at the club, he played alongside his elder brother, Willy.
 Duventru spent four years at the club, before securing a move to professional club Sochaux in Franche-Comté.
 While in the club's academy, he played on the under-19 team that won the Coupe Gambardella in 2007.
 During the 2007–08 season, Duventru began appearing on the club's Championnat de France amateur team in the reserves, making five appearances.
 The following season, he made 21 appearances netting three goals.

 In 2009, Duventru signed with Portuguese Liga club Marítimo.
 He departed Sochaux without making a professional appearance for the club.
 He, initially, started with the club's B team in the Terceira Divisão, however, later in the season, he was called up to the senior team and made his professional debut in a league match against Vitória de Setúbal.
-That was his only appearance of the season.

 On 12 July 2018, Duventru signed a one-year contract with Zira FK.

 On 15 June 2019, Duventru signed a contract with Sabail FK.

 On 7 August 2019, he moved to Olympiakos Nicosia.